FINANCIAL AID RATE97%

 Admission Requirements & Details

-The admission details below may give an overview of the candidates SUNY at Fredonia accepts.
+The admission details below may give an overview of the candidates SUNY Cortland accepts.
 The details may include admissions application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted